sasaki77/gfhttpva/README.md

 ### Get API

+Eample request

-Eample request. `starttime`, `endtime` and `entity` are necessary arguments.
+`starttime`, `endtime` and `entity` are necessary arguments.
 Any other arguments are optional which are determined by generalpvaccess-datasource settings.
 ```
 structure
     string starttime 2018-05-16T07:08:44